-At ICS, absences are classified as excused or unexcused; the difference is how much time a student can make up missed work.
+At ICS, absences are classified as excused or unexcused; the difference is how much time a student is allowed to makeup missed work.
 When the term absence is used in the following it will include both types, unless otherwise specified.